 Your Facebook page is not a substitute for a website.

-First of all, it doesn’t foster a lot of buyer confidence.
+First of all, it doesn’t foster buyer confidence for those in the professional sectors.
 Think about the last time you came across a business that was on Facebook, but didn’t have their own website.
 Chances are, you were more than a little suspicious.
 The likelihood that buyers will trust this business enough to purchase from them is extremely low.

-Secondly, you have zero control over your customer data as a Facebook Business Page owner.
-You do not actually own your Facebook page, Facebook does… Sure, you might have a followership of 10,000 or more, but you don’t own that information in any way at all.
+Secondly, you have limited access to your customer data as a Facebook Business Page owner.
+You do not actually own your Facebook page, Facebook does… Sure, you might have a followership of 1,000 or more and know their average age and gender split, however you have no way of contacting them should Facebook crash or change the rules.
 That means you’re entirely at the mercy of Facebook and its relentless changes to data access.

-So, while every new follower on Facebook is a step in the right direction, what you really want to do is give them a reason to go over to your website and sign up as an email subscriber.
-The easiest way to do this is to provide your Facebook traffic with sufficient value that they click through to your website.
+So, while every new follower on Facebook is a step in the right direction, what you really want to do is give them a reason to come to your website.
+From here, the game is to encourage them to sign up for something, buy something or make an enquiry.
+The easiest way to do this is to provide your Facebook traffic with sufficient value that they click through to your website when you direct them to.
 By ensuring that your website is conversion-focused with strong calls-to-action also ensures that visitors become subscribers.